CrankySupertoon/the-bom-plugin/README.md

 # Bill of Materials [![Discord][discordImg]][discordLink] [![Curseforge][curseImg]][curseLink]

-**Bill of Materials** adds a new tab to JEI's recipe screen that shows the item you are trying to make, broken down into all the components needed to craft it.
+**Bill of Materials** adds a new tab to Just Enough Items's recipe screen that shows the item you are trying to make, broken down into all the components needed to craft it.